ArmaanMohan/PacManGame/README.md

 h) javac */*.java

 # Class to Access for Running PacMan
-To run PacMan as the text-based version, access and run the Main class.
+To run PacMan game (text-based version), access and run the PacManTextBased class.
-To run the full PacMan game (GUI version), access and run the MainUI class!
+To run the full PacMan game (GUI version), access and run the MainUI class.